blenk92/linux-subsystem-for-linux/README.md

 ## Configuration File
-The containers to be setup by subsystem are specified using a configuration file in the INI-format:
+The containers to be setup by lsl are specified using a configuration file in the INI-format:
 ```
 [container-name]
 path=<path to the new root directory>